DAYO ADE - ROLE MODEL & AMBASSADOR

 Should & do Blacks support / patronize black music, events and businesses?

 I personally feel we do, but not as much as we should.
-It's a conscious decision, therefore we need to raise awareness and educated each other to provide more support in business and other arenas of life.
+It's a conscious decision, therefore we need to raise awareness and educated each other to provide more support in business and other areas of life.
 We need to be advocates of being part of the solution and not the problem.

 What’s your understanding of Black History in Canada?